tc-hib/go-winres/README.md

 All boolean values default to `false`.

-It is recommended to omit `name` and `version` if your program is a plain application, not meant to be a side-by-side dependency.
+It is recommended to omit `identity` if your program is a plain application, not meant to be a side-by-side dependency.

 ##### Values for `"execution-level"`: